Berg0162/airflow/README.md

 <br clear="left">

 * <b>Temperature & Humidity Sensor</b> <br>
 Ambient air temperature and relative humidity are critical variables during any serious workout.
-These are measured with a Adafruit sensor continously and is part of the electronic circuitry that processes all measurements! <br>
+These are measured with a Adafruit sensor continuously and is part of the electronic circuitry that processes all measurements! <br>

 # Electronic Components and Circuitry of AIRFLOW device<br>
 * Adafruit Sensirion SHT31-D - Temperature & Humidity Sensor